 The purpose of the DataQ system is to improve data quality and have a way for the FMCSA “to review and respond to data concerns.”
 The system continuously updates to make sure the most current information is provided.

 Drivers and motor carriers may challenge these citations through State judicial or administrative systems.
 Effective August 23, 2014, motor carriers and drivers are able to submit a Request for Data Review (RDR) in the DataQs system seeking to append information to roadside inspection violations in Agency data systems to reflect more accurately the outcomes of due process proceedings. -- FMCSA DataQs Analyst Guide.

 To begin the process of requesting information to be fixed, an account must be created and documentation must be provided.
+You can start by visiting the FMCSA DataQs Analyst Guide.
 The events taken into consideration, include (but aren't limited to) crashes, inspections, audits, complaints, registration, and insurance.